ComCatLab/welcome-guide/docs/sources/dev_guide/contributing.md

   when the tutorial was last updated gives users an idea of its currency and us an idea of what may need updating.

-### Tips
+### Troubleshooting

-- Describe the use-case/problem as completely as possible.
+- Describe the problem as completely as possible.
 This includes listing all relevant software and system information (and versions) and all necessary steps to reproduce the problem.
 If you consulted a resource to find the solution, it is also helpful to include links to these resources for reference.

+### Snippets

+- Describe the use-case as clearly as possible
+- Annotate your code so that someone who is not so familiar with the language will be able to follow along with what each part of the code is trying to achieve; if there are any tricky details, this is a good way to highlight them!

 [git-workflow]: https://www.git-scm.com/book/en/v2/ch00/wfdiag_b
 [pull-requests]: https://github.com/ComCatLab/welcome-guide/pulls